sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 #### Configure Connector Variables

 In **MetricsHub**, connector variables are essential for customizing the behavior of data collection.
+These variables are configured in the `additionalConnectors` section of your `metricshub.yaml` file.
+When configuring variables for connectors with variables, the connector becomes an additional connector, which is forced by default and will use the variables configured by the user.

-The connector variables are configured in the `metricshub.yaml` file under the `variables` section of your configured resource.
-These variables are specified under the name of the connector to which they belong and contain key-value pairs.
-The key of each variable corresponds to a variable already configured in the connector.
+Each additional connector is identified by its ID, and the variables are specified under this ID in the additionalConnectors section.
+The variables consist of key-value pairs, where the key corresponds to a variable already defined in the connector.

 * Example :